arthurhammer/hackernews-collapse/README.md

 Simple browser extension for collapsing Hacker News comment trees.
 Adds a collapse symbol to the left of comments.

 To install the Safari extension, open the `hackernews-collapse.safariextz` extension file.
-To install the userscript, open `hackernews-collapse.user.js` in Greasemonky or Tampermonkey.
+To install the userscript, open `hackernews-collapse.user.js` in Tampermonkey (not tested with Greasemonkey).

 Existing tabs need to be reloaded before using the extension.